 - 2 tsp Soy Sauce (Tamari soy sauce is gluten-free)

 - 2 packets True Lemon

 - 1 tsp sugar free powdered sugar** (your favorite brand)

 - 1/2 tsp granulated garlic

 - 1/4 tsp cayenne

 - 1/4 tsp salt

 - *1 cup (4 oz) peanuts, ½ cup (2 oz) pecans, ½ cup (2 oz) walnuts, ½ cup (2 oz) almonds, ½ (2 oz) cup pumpkin seeds.** If you do not have sugar-free powdered sugar, put some of your favorite granulated erythritol based sweetener in an electric coffee grinder or in a food process and grind/process until it resembles powdered sugar in texture.

 - Preheat oven to 250 F and place rack in middle position.
 Line a large rimmed sheet pan with foil.

-- In a medium bowl, toss nuts with wet ingredients then spread out on the sheet pan and bake for 40 minutes.
+- In a medium bowl, toss nuts with olive oil, Worcestershire sauce and soy sauce.
+Spread the nuts out on the sheet pan and bake for 40 minutes.

 - Sprinkle the nuts with the seasoning and stir with a spatula or wooden spoon to distribute the seasoning.
 Return to the oven for 15 minutes or until the nuts are dry.